 - job description and person specification

 - our child protection policy

 - our safer recruitment policy (this document)

-- the selection procedure for the post.

 4.3 Application forms

 All prospective candidates must fully complete an application form.
 CVs will not be accepted in isolation as they do not contain the required information to support safer recruitment.